Questions about the new Real Estate Education Programs

 Before becoming registered as a salesperson, individuals must complete the Real Estate Salesperson Program, which teaches them about the fundamentals of trading in real estate and the rules they must follow.

-RECO is partnering with Humber College and NIIT Canada to provide an exciting new approach to real estate education in Ontario.
-RECO’s new Real Estate Salesperson Program will launch in 2019 and will support aspiring registrants in becoming practice-ready from day one when they enter the profession.
+RECO has partnered with Humber College and NIIT Canada to provide an exciting new approach to real estate education in Ontario.
+RECO’s new Real Estate Salesperson Program supports aspiring registrants in becoming practice-ready from day one when they enter the profession.
+Courses began on September 16, 2019.

-The new Real Estate Salesperson Program will provide many benefits, including:
+The new Real Estate Salesperson Program provides many benefits, including:

 - A new learning path that follows the flow of a real estate transaction, providing learners with a practical understanding of the key aspects of real estate trades.
 The new program includes relevant course content, examinations and practical simulation sessions with coaching and support from expert facilitators.